Sign In

 Information necessary for patients to use the drug safely and effectively, such as precautions concerning driving or the concomitant use of other substances that may have harmful additive effects.

-17 PATIENT COUNSELING INFORMATION See FDA-Approved Patient Labeling ( Patient Information ).
-Patients should be advised to avoid contaminating the applicator tip by allowing it to touch the eye, fingers or other sources.
-Patients should be directed to discontinue use and contact a physician if any signs of an allergic reaction occur.
-Patients should be told that although it is common to feel better early in the course of the therapy, the medication should be taken exactly as directed.
+17 PATIENT COUNSELING INFORMATION See FDA-Approved Patient Labeling ( Patient Information and Instructions for Use ).
+Avoiding Contamination of the Applicator Tip Advise patients to avoid contaminating the applicator tip by not allowing it to touch the eye, fingers or other sources.
+When to Seek Physician Advice Direct patients to discontinue use and contact a physician if any signs of an allergic reaction occur.
+Tell patients that although it is common to feel better early in the course of the therapy, the medication should be taken exactly as directed.
 Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by AzaSite (azithromycin ophthalmic solution) or other antibacterial drugs in the future.
-Patients should be advised not to wear contact lenses if they have signs or symptoms of bacterial conjunctivitis.
-Patients should be advised to thoroughly wash hands prior to using AzaSite.
-Patients should be advised to invert the closed bottle (upside down) and shake once before each use.
+Contact Lens Use Advise patients not to wear contact lenses if they have signs or symptoms of bacterial conjunctivitis.
+Administration Instructions Advise patients to thoroughly wash hands prior to using AzaSite.
+Advise patients to invert the closed bottle (upside down) and shake once before each use.
 Remove cap with bottle still in the inverted position.
 Tilt head back, and with bottle inverted, gently squeeze bottle to instill one drop into the affected eye(s).

 Instructions for use